maubrey/CIF_Database/README.md

 1. Download the 2019 version of the CSD.
 It may work with newer versions but CCDC has a habit of breaking things.

 ### Windows
+Pre-requisites: **Python 2.7** and Installation of the CCDC Python API (2019)

+#### Get the files
-1. install the CSD python API
+1. download the cif_database repository from github
-2. open  `install_dependancies.bat` in text editor and confirm the files paths to where CSD python API  is installed.
-If step 3 doesn't work then these paths are probably wrong
-3. run `install_dependancies.bat` as **administrator**
+2. extract the files and put them in the folder of your choice
+3. In the same folder as the `run` folder, add the `database_files/` folder from the `CIF_Database/Supporting` directory on the group drive

+#### update file paths

+1. Open `run/config.json` in a text editor and update the file paths for `python_path/bin/activate` to the location of `CCDC/Python_API_2019/miniconda/bin/activate` which is likely in your `Program Files (x86)` directory.
+2. Also, update the path for the `cif_repository`  in `run/config.json` to the wherever the group drive is mounted on your computer.
-4. this batch file will install the necessary python modules in the CSD miniconda environment
+3. open and run `install_dependencies.bat`.
+This will pip install the necessary python modules in the CSD miniconda environment (dash and pandas).

 ### Installation on MacOS/Linux
-1. In the terminal `source <absolute path to the ccdc python api>/miniconda/bin/activate`.
-For example `/Applications/CCDC/Python_API_2019/miniconda/bin/activate`
-2. `pip install dash==1.4.1`
-3. `pip install pandas`
-4. Run app.py
+Pre-requisites: **Python 2.7** and Installation of the CCDC Python API

+#### Get the files
+1. download the cif_database repository from github
+2. extract the files and put them in the folder of your choice
+3. In the same folder as the `run` folder, add the `database_files/` folder from the `CIF_Database/Supporting` directory on the group drive

+#### update file paths
-5. Confirm the path to`/Applications/CCDC/Python_API_2019/miniconda/bin/activate` in run.sh is correct
+1. Confirm the path to`/Applications/CCDC/Python_API_2019/miniconda/bin/activate` and the *group database* are correct in `run/config.json`.
+2. In the terminal run `bash install_dependencies.sh`

 ## Running the program

 ###  Windows

 1. open `run.bat`
-2. if it doesn't work make sure the file paths here are the same as in install_dependancies.bat
+2. if it doesn't work make sure the file paths here are the same as in install_dependencies.bat
+3. Once it is loaded go to the IP address in any web browser

-### Linux
+### Linux and MacOS

 #### From the shell script

-1. In the terminal, go to this folder.
+1. In the terminal, go to this folder/run/.
-2. `chmod a+x run.sh`
+2. run `chmod a+x run.sh`
-3. you can now just double click the icond to run.
+3. double click the `run.sh` icon in Finder to run.
-4. Alternatively,  on MacOs,  you have have the script run via an Automator quick action (optional).

-#### Start from terminal
+#### Start from a bash Terminal
 1. In the terminal `source <absolute path to the ccdc python api>/miniconda/bin/activate`
 2. Run ` python app.py` in terminal to start the webserver and go to the local IP address it tells you to in the browser

-## Minimal Build
+## Minimal Functionality

-The script `structure_database_robust.py` will build a database of the lab's cif files without using only the Python 2.7 standard libaray.
-These can be quickly run using the `run_minimal.` bat and sh files or by running the python script as main.
+The script `structure_database_robust.py` will build a database of the lab's cif files using only the Python 2.7 standard library and also export the data to a csv.
+These can be quickly run using the `run_minimal.bat`  and `run_minimal.sh` files or by running the python script on its own.
+This is really just in case the Plo

 ## If the location of the database moves
 Open `config.json` and change the path to whatever your path to the HKDATA database is.